wp-plugins/asyncronous-bbpress-subscriptions/readme.txt

 = Customization =

 You can install and activate this plugin and it just works, but you have full control over the details if you want to.
-Below you will find filters and code snippets that help you do what you want.
-If you're new to working directly with code, please see the example below.
+Below are some filters and code snippets that help you do what you want.
+If you're new to working directly with code, please see the example at the bottom of this page.

 = Available filters =